osg-htc/docs/docs/security/user-certs.md

 To solve the problem split the bundle in the two PEM files as documented in the [referenced document](http://security.ncsa.illinois.edu/research/grid-howtos/usefulopenssl.html), so that the embedded CA chain is not used.

-### Revoking your user certificate

-If the security of your certificate or private key has been compromised, you have a responsibility to revoke the certificate.
-In addition, if your name or email address changes, you must revoke your certificate and get a new one with the correct information.

-If you have an OSG issued certifiacte, you can follow the steps [here](/security/certificate-management#osg-user-cert-revoke) to revoke your certificate.
-If you have a CILogon issued certificate, contact [ca@cilogon.org](mailto:ca@cilogon.org) in order revoke your certificate.

 Renewing your OSG user certificate
 ----------------------------------